Advantages and Disadvantages of an HOA

 Living close to other people can bring about problems.
 People have different opinions about how loud their music should be, from an acceptable number of guests for a party to a whole host of other items.
 When a difference of opinion arises, it is a simple matter to contact the HOA.

 The fees are being paid by all the members; therefore, everyone is at least supposed to have an equal say in how the neighborhood is managed.
-By contacting the HOA to voice your concern, you have someone on your side that should, at the very least, listen to your complaint and look for a reasonable solution to the problem.
+By contacting the HOA to voice your concern, you have someone on your side who should, at the very least, listen to your complaint and look for a reasonable solution to the problem.

 That covers the most significant advantages of belonging to an HOA.
 Next, we will cover some of the disadvantages of HOAs.

-Disadvantages of an HOA
+Disadvantages of HOAs

-Just as there are good things about the HOA, there are also some things that members feel can be quite a negative to owning a home.
+Just as there are good things about the HOA, there are also some things that members feel can be quite negative to owning a home.

 Potential for Foreclosure

-The fees paid to an HOA are an additional cost on top of the monthly mortgage payment, plus the annual real estate taxes and the annual homeowner insurance policy.
+The fees paid to an HOA are an additional cost on top of the monthly mortgage payment, plus the annual real estate taxes and the annual insurance policy.

 All members of the neighborhood, or community, must pay the HOA fees.